-Description The subject property comprises a second floor flat within a four storey traditional tenement block.
-Accommodation Second Floor: Hall, Kitchen/Dining area, Living Room, 2 Double Bedrooms, Single Bedroom and Bathroom Gross internal floor area (m2) 83 or thereby Neighbourhood and location The subjects are located directly to the west of Edinburgh city centre.
-Surrounding properties are similar in terms of age, style and type.
-Local facilities and amenities can be found within easy reach.
-Age circa 1900 Weather Dry and clear Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Description The subject property comprises a second floor flat within a 4 storey traditional tenement block.
+Accommodation Hall, Livingroom, Kitchen, Bedroom and Bathroom Gross internal floor area (m2) 55 or thereby Neighbourhood and location The subjects are located to the south of Edinburgh city centre.
+Surrounding properties are broadly similar in terms of age, style and type.
+Local facilities and amenities can be found within fairly easy reach.
+The subjects are within close proximity to Bruntsfield Primary School.

+Age circa 1890

+Weather Dry and clear Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Chimney stacks are a mix of solid stone and rendered masonry construction.

-Roofing including roof space Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design, overlaid with slates with a flat central section presumably overlaid with felt or similar with a glazed
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe